-Brand exposure and word of mouth is the aim of any PR campaign or stunt; with countless big brands using this stunt approach as an alternative to expensive, large-scale ad campaigns.
+Brand exposure and word of mouth is the aim of every social media stunt; with countless big brands using this stunt approach as an alternative to expensive, large-scale ad campaigns.
 With this said, here is a run-down of three of the best social media campaigns 2019 .
 All you need is a ton of creativity and huge guts to pull off these digital campaigns, but hey, everyone can do that… right?
 Well, we certainly can at Monumental Marketing.

 Remember that Instagram egg that knocked off Kylie Jenner’s top spot of the most liked instagram photo?
 Yeah, that egg.
 Well this record-breaking egg, now the most liked photo EVER on Instagram with a whopping 53 million likes, is the ambassador for a mental health initiative.

 The egg was uploaded on Instagram in January 2019 (@world_record_egg).
 This infamous yet very innocent egg challenged the entire world to make the photo the most liked post on Instagram.
 And of course, the world was up for the challenge and made it happen.
 However, over the course of a few days, along with some more posts, the egg began to show cracks; appearing more fragile with every new upload from the account.
 Since the egg’s initial appearance, many thought it was all fun and games, but in fact, it was part of a viral digital PR campaign.